 If you are a man or have a man in your life, consider screening for testicular cancer regularly.

 Why is it important to screen myself for testicular cancer?

 “Self-screening helps each man know what is normal for him,” said Scott & White urologist David L. Scott, MD, PhD.

 When you take time to self-screen every month or so, you will be looking for a lump and anything out of the norm.
 A good time to perform the exam is when you’re in the shower.

 Dr. Scott explains that every male’s scrotum is a little different, but the structures are easy to identify.
-The testis is a smooth and oval shaped structure, one is usually found in each side.
+The testis is a smooth and oval shaped structure, and one is usually found in each side.

-“Early detection of a lump confined to the testicle can help improve the chances of survival if a cancer is found,” says Dr. Scott.
+“Early detection of a lump confined to the testicle can help improve the chances of survival if a cancer is found,” said Dr. Scott.
 “Testicular cancers are generally rapidly progressive without treatment and early detection is the best defense.”